l-velazquez/Laboratorios/index.md

 ## What happens if I don't receive a COVID test in the 48 hours?
-If in 48 you dont have the results or are having a hard time finding a lab please send an email explaining your situation in detail at **resultadosviajeros@salud.pr.gov**
+If in 48 you dont have the results or are having a hard time finding a lab please send an email explaining your situation in detail at **mailto:resultadosviajeros@salud.pr.gov**